Carnap/Carnap-Documentation/doc/dashboard.md

 2. from your user page, clicking the link at the very top that reads "your instructor page is here"

 You should then see the course management dashboard.
-The dashboard has two main
+The dashboard has two main parts: The *course card*, where information for your different courses is listed, and the *assignment card*, where you can assign problem sets from the [Carnap Book](/book).[^1] If this is your first time on the instructor page, your course card is probably empty.
-parts: The *class card*, where information for your different classes is listed, and the *assignment card*, where you can assign problem sets from the [Carnap Book](/book).[^1] If this is your first time on the instructor page, your class card is probably empty.
 So we'll describe the assignment card first.

 [^1]: I concede that tabbed cards are not the best UI metaphor.
 I'm open to suggestions on this one.